knpuniversity/blog/spanish-translations.md

 to say that you would be wrong! proudly say that you're wrong.
 As programmers, we love to automate processes, so, that's exactly what we did!
-We leverage the powerful translations service of *DeepL*, which is a translating cloud service based on an AI algorithm which is surprisingly good.
+We leverage the powerful translations service of *DeepL*, which is a translation service based on an AI algorithm.
+And... it's surprisingly good!
 But, this time it wasn't as easy as making an API call, we had to heavily customize our content so that it supports our custom Markdown syntax and keeps the translations as accurate as possible.